UlviDemirsoy/HomeRunBackendCase/README.md

 Possible Improvements

 * A service layer can be added between the controller and the repository to have cleaner architecture.
+* Repository can be seperated for ServiceProviders and Ratings.

 # How to Deploy

 kubectl create secret generic mssql --from-literal=SA_PASSWORD="pa55w0rd!"